 All new volunteers need to attend the volunteer training session and complete the proper volunteer paperwork prior to assisting with sessions.

 In order to keep our sessions as controlled as possible HETRA tries to create a leader and two sidewalker team for each student.
 It is very important to the progress of the student that this team stay consistent.
 Therefore we ask that our volunteers commit to at least one 2-3 hour time slot per week for a 12 week course (please refer to the events page for when courses start and end).
 We understand that not everyone can make this type of commitment.
 If you would still like to volunteer but can’t come every week we encourage you to put your name on our substitute list.

 Ready to get started?

 - After attending a tour, click here to print off the volunteer handbook to bring with you to the HETRA New Volunteer Training.

 Volunteer Job Descriptions

-Equipment/Toy Assistant*: This volunteer is between the ages of 12 & 14.
+Equipment/Toy Assistant*: This volunteer is a minimum of 12 years old.
 The Equipment Assistant is responsible for assisting the instructor with retrieving equipment that may be needed in the arena.
 They also assist with many of the games and activities that the students participate in.

 Schedule Keeper*: Responsible for keeping sessions on schedule.
 Schedule Keepers will be responsible for directing volunteers to the correct areas and assisting with assigning additional tasks to extra volunteers.
-All Schedule Keepers must be at least 14 years of age.
+All Schedule Keepers must be at least 18 years of age.